ShawnHymel/workshop-zephyr-device-driver/README.md

  * [Video: Mastering Zephyr Driver Development by Gerard Marull Paretas](https://www.youtube.com/watch?v=o-f2qCd2AXo)

 While we created an *out-of-tree* module, you could submit your device driver code to the main Zephyr RTOS repository.
 You'll want to follow all of the [contribution guidelines](https://docs.zephyrproject.org/latest/contribute/guidelines.html), including adding any necessary samples, tests, and documentation.

+## Troubleshooting

+ * If you see an error like `could not find build.ninja` during the build process, try deleting the *build/* folder and rebuilding the project.
+The *build/* folder sometimes gets corrupted if the build process is interrupted or stops partway through.

 ## License